UniboDIFABiophysics/programmingCourseDIFA/Lesson_AF_08_Documentation_and_API.md

 should be comprehensive of everything!

-from every page there shuld be a way of navigating links to reach any other
+from every page there should be a way of navigating links to reach any other

 Give multiple path to reach the information!

-### Documentations types
+## Documentations types

 Theory of documentation for users brought forward by Daniele Procida (https://www.divio.com/blog/documentation/)